sblum55/ideas-for-later-front/README.md

 1. When logged in user can save photos to board
 1. Logged in user can also go to saved idea board
 1. Idea board will show all incomplete and completed ideas
-1. In idea board user can move completed ideas to completed section
+1. In idea board user can mark ideas as completed
 1. Also, while logged in user can add new idea to public board
-1. User is allowed to upload photo
 1. The new idea will show up at the top the public board
-1. User can search public idea board for ideas
+1. User can search public idea board/ my idea board for ideas

 ## Stretch Goals:
 1. User can seperate ideas into different sections(predetermined sections)